eamonwong/YouTube-Downloader/README.md

 High-Resolution Downloads:

 Ensure you get the best quality available by automatically downloading YouTube videos in the highest resolution possible.
-The project aims to enhance the user experience by prioritizing video quality.
+The project aims to enhance the user experience by prioritising video quality.

 How to Use
 To download YouTube videos using this automation project, follow these steps: